sandbil/excursion/readme.md

 ---
 Excursion
 =========
-This simple example Rails app, tourist site, catalog excursions This versions with ActiveAdmin (https://github.com/gregbell/active_admin).
+This is simple example of Rails app, tourist site, catalog excursions This is versions with ActiveAdmin (https://github.com/gregbell/active_admin).

 Visit `http://localhost:3000/admin` and log in as the default user: